Investors today are choosing stocks and investments that align with their values – not just their wallets.

-Instead of selling their soul to make a profit, investors find ways to consciously invest in something they strongly believe in.
+Instead of selling their soul to make a profit, investors find ways to invest in something they strongly believe in consciously.
 This way, individuals can feel better about their investment topic while simultaneously making a profit.

 So, what socially responsible stocks should you look for?
 The type of stock you may invest in could differ from your friend’s or neighbor’s investments, so don’t depend too much on those around you.

-Instead, do some research to find morally-responsible stocks that align with your values.
-This process can take some time, but the end product is more than worth it.
+Instead, research to find socially responsible companies that align with your values.
+This process can take time, but the end product is worth it.

-To understand the best socially responsible stocks available for conscious individuals, we have looked at various categories, such as environmentally-focused companies, social warriors, and governmental organizations that can embrace common personal values.
+We have looked at various categories to understand the best socially responsible stocks available for conscious individuals.
+It includes environmentally-focused companies, social warriors, and governmental organizations that can embrace common personal values.

-We analyzed various websites to look at the best ETFs for specific social and environmental causes, such as women’s rights, reducing fossil fuel intake, and clean energy.
+We analyzed various websites for the best ETFs for specific social and environmental causes, such as women’s rights, reducing fossil fuel intake, and clean energy.

 By reading reports and analyses on the top ESG funds for people who want to align their investments with their governmental, social, and environmental beliefs, we narrowed the extensive list to our top choices.

-Let’s go over a list of the top twelve socially responsible exchange-traded funds to consider for your next big investment.
+Let’s list the top fifteen socially responsible exchange-traded funds to consider for your next significant investment.

-The socially responsible fund is the top choice for eco-conscious individuals determined to invest in clean energy, such as solar power, wind turbines, and other energy-producing endeavors that exclude harvesting crude oils and gasses that pollute the environment.
+The socially responsible fund is the top choice for eco-conscious individuals who invest in clean energy, such as solar power and wind turbines.
+Also, other energy-producing endeavors exclude harvesting crude oils and gasses that pollute the environment.

-As we have seen in recent years, the focus on environmentally-friendly products and services has skyrocketed.
-Businesses are now using paper cups, finding new power sources, and investing in clean energy.
+As we have seen in recent years, the focus on environmentally-friendly products and business practices has skyrocketed.
+Businesses are now using paper cups, finding new power sources, and investing in renewable energy.

-Consider jumping on the bandwagon to do something good for the environment and the planet by investing in the iShares Global Clean Energy ETF to feel better about where you are putting your money.
+Consider jumping on the stock market to do something good for the environment and the planet by investing in the iShares Global Clean Energy ETF.

-ICLN is an intelligent voice for eco-conscious people for people who want to help the world with their investments.
-This business protects and invests in other businesses with like-minded thoughts – such as smaller companies producing solar energy, wind energy, and renewable resources.
+ICLN is an intelligent voice for socially responsible investors who want to help the world with their investments.
+This business protects and invests in other industries with like-minded thoughts – such as smaller companies producing solar energy, wind energy, and renewable resources.

-Furthermore, the firm earns approximately half of its incoming revenue from products or services that directly meet the UN’s Sustainable Development plan needs.
+Furthermore, the firm earns approximately half its incoming revenue from products or services that meet the UN’s Sustainable Development plan needs.